If I lose my phone, do I have to pay for unauthorized use of the phone?

 You should report a stolen phone to your local police as soon as you can.
 You’ll need to give them the phone’s identification number (IMEI number).

-Make a note of the police file or case number — you’ll need it if you want to claim on insurance.
+Make a note of the police file or case number — you’ll need it if you want to make an insurance claim.

-If your phone is insured you might be covered for the cost of unauthorised calls made between losing your phone and reporting it missing.
+If your phone is insured you might be covered for the cost of unauthorized calls made between the time you lost your phone and reported it missing.

 If your phone is insured or covered by your home insurance policy, you’ll usually be able to claim for a new phone.
 Contact your insurance provider to find out what coverage you have and how you can proceed with getting a replacement.